Pompeo Tries Starting 'Snapback' Clock To Restore Sanctions Against Iran By U.N.

 "It says this set of states has the right to execute snapback.
 That's not conditioned on any other activity," Pompeo explained.
 "It doesn't require compliance.
 It just says these countries can execute snapback.
 It's very plain.
 It's very simple."

-Other key members of the Security Council disagree.
+Other key members of the Security Council disagreed.
 One of Russia's top diplomats on Thursday called the U.S. push to reimpose sanctions on Iran "absurd."

-Russian Deputy Foreign Minister Sergei Ryabkov is quoted by Reuters as telling Russian news agencies that the U.S. has no legal or political grounds to reimpose sanctions and that attempting to do so would lead to a Security Council crisis.
+Russian Deputy Foreign Minister Sergei Ryabkov was quoted by Reuters as telling Russian news agencies that the U.S. has no legal or political grounds to reimpose sanctions and that attempting to do so would lead to a Security Council crisis.

 And the foreign ministers of the three European nations on the council declared in a joint statement sent to NPR that they too oppose Washington's claimed right to invoke a snapback of sanctions.

-"France, Germany and the United Kingdom note that the US ceased to be a participant to the JCPOA following their withdrawal from the deal on May 8, 2018," the trio of foreign ministers wrote after Pompeo's presentation at the U.N. of the letters meant to initiate the snapback process.
+"France, Germany and the United Kingdom note that the US ceased to be a participant to the JCPOA following their withdrawal from the deal on May 8, 2018," the trio of foreign ministers wrote after Pompeo's presentation at the United Nations of the letters meant to initiate the snapback process.
 "We cannot therefore support this action which is incompatible with our current efforts to support the JCPOA."

-Even John Bolton, the former national security adviser who had urged Trump to quit the nuclear deal, endorsed the contention by the agreement's backers that the U.S. lacks legal standing after having withdrawn from the deal.
+Even John Bolton, the former national security adviser who had urged President Trump to quit the nuclear deal, endorsed the contention by the agreement's backers that the U.S. lacks legal standing after having withdrawn from the deal.

 "They're right," Bolton wrote Sunday in a Wall Street Journal op-ed.
 "It's too cute by half to say we're in the nuclear deal for purposes we want but not for those we don't.
 That alone is sufficient reason not to trigger the snapback process."

-One expert on U.N. security council procedures notes that a resolution calling for the continued lifting of U.N. sanctions on Iran would likely be introduced in the next 30 days, and that it could be vetoed by the U.S.
+One expert on U.N.
+Security Council procedures noted that a resolution calling for the continued lifting of U.N. sanctions on Iran would likely be introduced in the next 30 days, and that it could be vetoed by the United States.

-"You can have a resolution — it's just never acted on," says Columbia Law School adjunct professor Larry Johnson, who is a former assistant secretary general for legal affairs at the U.N.
+"You can have a resolution — it's just never acted on," said Columbia Law School adjunct professor Larry Johnson, a former assistant secretary-general for legal affairs at the United Nations.
 "Every meeting begins with, 'Here is the proposed provisional agenda,' and that has to be adopted by nine yes votes.
 So if they don't adopt it, the meeting ends and that's the end of it.
 Finished."

-Or, Johnson adds, the Security Council could avoid a U.S. veto of a resolution extending the sanctions relief by considering a vote on the matter procedural — and procedural votes by the council "are not subject to a veto."
+Or, Johnson added, the Security Council could avoid a U.S. veto of a resolution extending the sanctions relief by considering a vote on the matter procedural — and procedural votes by the council "are not subject to a veto."

 But America's top diplomat is confident the U.N.'s suspended sanctions against Iran will soon snap back.

 "These U.N.
-Security Council resolutions will come back into place 31 days from now," Pompeo predicted to reporters on Thursday, "and the United States will vigorously enforce them."
+Security Council resolutions will come back into place 31 days from now," Pompeo predicted to reporters Thursday, "and the United States will vigorously enforce them."